2019/2020 Competency-Based Task/Competency List for Building Trades II (8516/36 weeks, 280 hours)

 - Identify the need for backflow prevention devices.

-- Install nail guards for protection of piping.
+- Install nail plates for the protection of piping.